padix-key/kmer-article/article.typ

     The displayed run time includes also the consersion into sequence code.
     *naive*: Naive application of @equation_naive for each sequence position.
     *fast*: Application of @equation_decomposition.
+    *bbhash*: Application of _BBhash_ @Limasset2017 @BBHashRust on each #kmer string.
+    The benchmark is limited to $k <= 14$ due to the memory requirements during construction of the hash function.
   ]
 ) <figure_benchmark>